 Clinicians should consider prescribing the following nutrients for individuals with IBD:

 B-vitamin supplements.
 Many individuals with IBD have elevated levels of plasma homocysteine.
 In turn, recent evidence indicates that homocysteine plays a pathogenic, proinflammatory role in IBD.
 Lower levels of folate, vitamin B12, and vitamin B6 have been found in patients with IBD and elevated homocysteine.,,,, Clinical trials to assess benefits of lowering homocysteine levels with B vitamins in IBD have not yet been published.
 However, the folate-depleting effects of sulfasalazine may be involved in intestinal dysplasia, an abnormality preventable by folate supplementation.

 Vitamin D levels are inversely associated with intestinal inflammation and positively associated with quality of life among those with IBD.

 Although the optimal supplementation dose has yet to be determined, 1,800-10,000 IU/day, depending on the patient, and aiming for serum levels between 30 and 50 ng/mL, appears to be safe and effective.

-The role of dietary factors in IBD has not been fully elucidated.
-Some evidence suggests that Western diets, high in animal protein, animal fat, hydrogenated oils, and sugar, may increase the risk of IBD.
-While the role of dietary changes in modifying the course of IBD is under investigation, individuals with inflammatory bowel diseases may wish to make dietary changes as described above.
-Their families can assist them in doing so and may benefit themselves from these same diet adjustments.
+Evidence suggests that Western diets emphasizing animal-derived food products, hydrogenated oils, and processed foods may increase the risk of IBD.
+While the role of dietary changes in modifying the course of IBD is under investigation, individuals with inflammatory bowel diseases may wish to make dietary changes as described above, under the guidance of a gastroenterologist and registered dietician.
+Their families can assist them in making these changes and may benefit themselves from these same diet adjustments.